-Speedman, now 38, has since moved on to roles in the "Underworld" series of vampire action films and horror movies such as "Dead Silence" and "The Strangers."
-He most recently appeared in "The Vow," along with Channing Tatum and Rachel McAdams, and starred in the short-lived military drama series "Last Resort," and a variety of independent and straight-to-video movies in 2014, including "Barefoot," "October Gale" and "The Captive."
+Speedman, now 39, has since moved on to roles in the "Underworld" series of vampire action films and horror movies such as "Dead Silence" and "The Strangers."
+Among his most recent credits were roles in "The Vow," along with Channing Tatum and Rachel McAdams, the short-lived military drama series "Last Resort," and a variety of independent and straight-to-video movies in 2014, including "Barefoot," "October Gale" and "The Captive."

 Scott Foley played Noel Crane, who developed a romantic interest in Felicity and complicated the relationship between her and Ben.

-Foley, 41, has kept an active television career with appearances in shows such as "Cougar Town," "Grey's Anatomy" and "True Blood" and a starring role on the CBS drama "The Unit."
-His most recent credits include roles on the TV series "Scandal" and "The Goodwin Games."
+Foley, 42, has kept an active television career with appearances in shows such as "Cougar Town," "Grey's Anatomy" and "True Blood" and starring roles on the dramas "The Unit" and "Scandal."

 Amy Jo Johnson played Julie Emrick for the first two seasons of the show.
 Emrick was a guitarist and songwriter and became Felicity's first real friend in New York.

-Johnson, now 42, has kept active in television with recurring roles on "Wildfire" and "The Division."
+Johnson, now 44, has kept active in television with recurring roles on "Wildfire," "The Division" and "Covert Affairs."
 Johnson, who is also known for playing the Pink Ranger on "Mighty Morphin' Power Rangers," also starred on the Canadian police drama "Flashpoint" between 2008 and 2012.

 Tangi Miller played Elena Tyler, a student who masked her insecurities with a highly competitive nature.

-Miller, now 43, has since moved on to appearances on TV shows such as "Cold Case" and starring in the film "Madea's Family Reunion."
+Miller, now 45, has since moved on to appearances on TV shows such as "Cold Case" and starring in the film "Madea's Family Reunion."
 Her most recent credits have come in independent and straight-to-video movies.

 Amanda Foreman played Meghan Rotundi, Felicity's first roommate.
 The two developed a close friendship despite their opposite personalities.

-Foreman, 47, continues to star in television on shows such as "Grey's Anatomy, "House M.D." and "Private Practice" (pictured).
+Foreman, 48, continues to appear in television on shows such as "Grey's Anatomy, "House M.D.," "Private Practice" (pictured), "Parenthood" and "Selfie."
 She also had movie roles in "Super 8," "Star Trek" and "Star Trek Into Darkness," all directed by "Felicity" creator J.J.
 Abrams.

 Greg Grunberg played the older Sean Blumberg, who provided a place to stay for the other characters and developed a romance with Meghan Rotundi.